Car Window Repair for Automatic Windows in 4 Easy Steps

 Then remove the glass by tilting it away from the door and lifting it out.
 Next, remove the regulator bolts or rivets (drill them out and snake the old regulator out through one of the door panel openings.
 Reverse the procedure to install the new regulator.
 Bolt the regulator in place and then reinstall the motor and window switch electrical connectors and the window glass.
 Test the window for proper operation.
 If the glass binds, you may have to loosen the bolts and make minor adjustments to the regulator.
 Then tighten everything and replace the vapor barrier and trim panel.

 This cutaway view shows the location of the regulator assembly inside the door panel.

-Required Tools for this Project
+Required Tools for car window replacement Project

-Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.
+Have the necessary tools for car window replacement project lined up before you start—you’ll save time and frustration.

-Required Materials for this Project
+Required Materials for this car window replacement Project

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.